 Fiber (a lack of fiber)

 Fiber is a long-standing hot button issue in the IBS world including endless talk about soluble vs. insoluble fiber.
 Which is best and how much should you take?
-Fiber may help symptoms but, like probiotics, fiber can also cause just as many digestive problems as it solves.
+Fiber may help symptoms, but like probiotics, fiber can also cause just as many digestive problems as it solves , as described in research paper by Dr. Eswaran.

 By taking fiber to treat IBS symptoms, you could be worsening your condition and adding another issue to address.
 Most fiber products also contain other ingredients that can upset your digestive system.
 And even if it helps, the real question is, are you treating the symptom or the cause?

-Most people don’t need lots of excess fiber, but it might help your symptoms.
-If it helps, great.
 Getting to the root cause of the problem is the better solution.
 That’s what we do at the IBS Treatment Center.
-We find the cause and treat it effectively, contact us for help today.
+We find the cause and treat it effectively.
+Contact us for help today.

 Motility disorders, including gastroparesis, are defined by the speed at which food is moving through your digestive tract.
 If you have diarrhea, then you have fast motility.
 If you have constipation, then you have slow motility.

 This should seem obvious.
 But the medical system has some fancy ways to measure motility, making it seem like there is more to it than that.
-Unfortunately, the downside is that many people are left believing that they acquired a motility disorder and can’t do much about it, leaving them with IBS.
-In our experience in most cases, it’s the IBS that is causing the motility disorder and not the other way around.
+Unfortunately, the downside is that many people are left believing that they acquired a motility disorder and can’t do much about it.
+In our experience, in most cases it’s the IBS that is causing the motility disorder and not the other way around.

 Most people who are suffering from motility disorders are able to regain normal motility.
 Contact the experts in helping people re-establish gut motility.

 Candida is a type of yeast and a common cause of many fungal infections.
 It’s another fad in the IBS conversation that is a bit of truth mixed with many misconceptions.
-Candida can cause digestive problems and cause you to react poorly to many foods you eat.
+Candida can cause digestive problems (as described by Dr. Santelmann in the European Journal of Gastroenterology) and cause you to react poorly to many foods you eat.

 Candida can be very difficult to test for and diagnose.
 Plus, the symptoms of Candida mimic many other conditions, so it can be tricky to pinpoint.
-To complicate matters, many diagnostic tests aren’t nearly as accurate as they claim.
-Candida is a potential factor in IBS but is complex.
+To complicate matters, in our experience many diagnostic tests aren’t nearly as accurate as they claim.
+Candida is a potential factor in IBS but is complex issue.

 Candida is also difficult to treat.
 Looking online to learn how to treat Candida often leads to more questions than answers.
 Instead, work with an expert at the IBS Treatment Center to address whether you have Candida and how to treat it.